Quantum non-Gaussianity of multi-phonon states of a single atom: Force estimation capability

-where $\sigma_0$ stands for the standard deviation of the displacement measurement for the mechanical oscillator probe prepared in the motional ground state.
+where $\sigma_0$ stands for the standard deviation of the measurement for the mechanical probe prepared in the motional ground state.
 For ideal Fock states, (\ref{eq:metrolAdv}) approaches

-which is independent of the estimated parameter $\vert \alpha \vert^2$.
-The derivation can be found in the Supplementary information~S5.
-If a state $\rho$ achieves $R_{\rho}(\vert \alpha \vert^2)<R_{\vert n \rangle}$ for some $\vert \alpha \vert^2$, it possesses a capability to surpass limitation in the sensing given by the Fock state $\vert n \rangle$.
-Therefore, the sequence $R_{\vert n \rangle}$ establishes a hierarchy of conditions for the sensing classifying the states approaching Fock states.
-Fig.~\ref{fig:forceEstimation} presents the metrological potential of the prepared motional Fock states to pass some of these conditions.
-Specifically, the realistic Fock states up to $n=10$ surpass limits given by the vacuum state and the prepared state approaching the ideal Fock state $|8\rangle$ presents the capacity to exceed the Fock state $|5\rangle$.
-The realized state approaching $|10\rangle$ and all the higher prepared Fock states do not possess the metrological advantage against the ideal Fock state $|8\rangle$ mainly due to noise contributions including dominantly the residual heating during the state preparation sequence, see Supplementary information~S2.
+which is independent of the estimated $\vert \alpha \vert^2$.
+The full derivation can be found in the Supplementary information~S5.
+If a state $\rho$ achieves $R_{\rho}(\vert \alpha \vert^2)<R_{\vert n \rangle}$ for some $\vert \alpha \vert^2$, it possesses a capability to surpass the sensing with the Fock state $\vert n \rangle$.
+Therefore, the sequence $R_{\vert n \rangle}$ establishes a hierarchy of conditions for sensing classifying the states approaching Fock states.
+Fig.~\ref{fig:forceEstimation} presents the metrological potential of realized states to pass these conditions.
+Specifically, realistic Fock states up to $n=10$ surpass the limit given by the vacuum state and the prepared state approaching the ideal Fock state $|8\rangle$ presents the capacity to exceed the Fock state $|5\rangle$.
+The realized state approaching $|10\rangle$ and all the higher prepared Fock states did not possess the metrological advantage against the ideal Fock state $|8\rangle$ due to noise mainly including the residual heating during the state preparation, see Supplementary information~S2.